-- Officers are not to deal in its securities during the period commencing one (1) month before the announcement of the Group's half year and full year financial results, and ending on the date of the announcement of the relevant results. - The Company will also ensure that Officers are not to deal in its securities during the period commencing two (2) weeks before the announcement of the Group's business updates for the first and third quarters, and ending on the date of the announcement of the relevant business update, if any. - The Company reminds its Directors and officers that it is an offence under the Securities and Futures Act 2001 of Singapore for a listed issuer or its officers to deal in the listed issuer's securities as well as securities of other listed issuers when the listed issuer and its officers are in possession of unpublished material price- or tradesensitive information in relation to those securities.
+- Officers are not to deal in its securities during the period commencing one (1) month before the announcement of the Group's financial results for the half year and financial statements for the full year, and ending on the date of the announcement of the relevant results. - The Company reminds its Directors and officers that it is an offence under the Securities and Futures Act 2001 of Singapore for a listed issuer or its officers to deal in the listed issuer's securities as well as securities of other listed issuers when the listed issuer and its officers are in possession of unpublished material price- or trade-sensitive information in relation to those securities.
 The Company reminds its officers to observe the laws on insider trading at all times, even when dealing in its securities within the permitted trading period. - The Company's internal compliance code provides guidance to its officers with regard to dealings by the Company and its officers in its securities and requires that its officers should not deal in the Company's securities on short term considerations.